 Three ways you can connect with our Helpline:

 - Call us.
 We are available around the clock, 365 days a year at 800.272.3900 (TTY: 866.403.3073).

 - Chat with us.
 Click the “Live Chat” green button on this page to connect with a member of our Helpline staff.
 Live chat is typically available from 7a.m.-7p.m.
 (CST) Monday through Friday.

 - Online.
 Use this form to let us know how we can help you.
 We will respond to you within 24 hours.

 Note: Our Helpline staff does not perform diagnosis.
 If you or someone you care for is having memory problems, please see your doctor.
 The 24/7 Helpline is supported in part by a grant from the Administration on Aging, U.S. Department of Health and Human Services.

-This project was supported, in part by grant number 90AC2811, from the U.S. Administration for Community Living, Department of Health and Human Services,Washington, D.C.
+The Alzheimer's Association 24/7 Helpline is supported in part by grant number 90ADCC0001-01-00 from the U.S. Administration for Community Living, Department of Health and Human Services,Washington, D.C.
 20201.
-Grantees undertaking projects under government sponsorship are encouraged to express freely their findings and conclusions.
-Points of view or opinions do not, therefore, necessarily represent official Administration for Community Living policy.
+Grantees undertaking projects with government sponsorship are encouraged to express freely their findings and conclusions.
+Points of view or opinions do not, therefore, necessarily represent official ACL policy.